Ningzewang12138/Multi-Agent-System/MAS/masgui/README.md

 ## Getting Started

-Ollama App has a pretty simple and intuitive interface to be as open as possible.
+Baymin has a pretty simple and intuitive interface to be as open as possible.
 Everything just works out of the box, you just have to follow the next steps.

 ### Installation

-You'll find the latest recommended version of the Ollama App under the [releases tab](https://github.com/JHubi1/ollama-app/releases).
+You'll find the latest recommended version of the Baymin under the [releases tab](https://github.com/JHubi1/ollama-app/releases).
 Download the correct executable onto your device and install it.
-If you want to install on a desktop platform, you might also have to follow the steps listed below, under [Ollama App for Desktop](#ollama-app-for-desktop).
+If you want to install on a desktop platform, you might also have to follow the steps listed below, under [Baymin for Desktop](#ollama-app-for-desktop).

 Alternatively, you can also download the app from any of the following stores:

 [<img src="assets/stores/IzzyOnDroid.png" width="215" />](https://apt.izzysoft.de/fdroid/index/apk/com.freakurl.apps.ollama/)
 <!-- [<img src="assets/stores/FDroid.png" width="215" />](/com.freakurl.apps.ollama/) -->

-That's it, you've successfully installed Ollama App!
+That's it, you've successfully installed Baymin!
 Now just proceed to [Initial Setup](https://github.com/JHubi1/ollama-app/wiki/Getting-Started#initial-setup) or alternatively [Setup](#setup) below.

-### Ollama App for Desktop
+### Baymin for Desktop

 > [!WARNING]
 > This is still an experimental feature!
 Some functions may not work as intended.
 If you come across any errors, please create a new [issue report](https://github.com/JHubi1/ollama-app/issues/new/choose).